-As the biggest market but also the most populous country in the world, China and its 1.4 billion netizens consume more and more beer every year.
-While in western countries, people tend to reduce their consumption of alcohol, in China it’s the opposite.
-Even though liquors are not the favorite beverage of Chinese people, beer is more adapted to their taste and take a great role in social relationships.
+As the most populous country in the world, China and its 1.4 billion netizens consume more and more beer every year.
+While in many western countries, there are downward trends in the consumption of alcohol, in China it’s the opposite.
+Even though liquor isn’t the favorite beverage of Chinese people, beer is more adapted to their taste and takes a great role in social relationships.

-Like everywhere else in the world, when going out with friends, Chinese people drink beers.
+Like everywhere else in the world, when going out with friends, Chinese people drink beer.

 In the USA, beer consumption is plunging.
-Actually, while beer represented over 60% of alcohol consumption in the 90s, it only represents now a bit less than 50%.
-A consumption decrease that could be link with the rise of a healthy lifestyle within our society.
+While beer represented over 60% of alcohol consumption in the 90s, it only represents now a bit less than 50%.
+A consumption decrease could be linked with the rise of a healthy lifestyle within society.

-And when in western countries people try to drink less alcohol, eat less meat and sugar but more veggies instead.
-At the opposite, in China people tend to consume more meat than before and more alcohol.
+In western countries, people try to drink less alcohol, eat less meat and sugar but more veggies instead.
+The opposite is true in China – people tend to consume more meat than before and more alcohol.

-In fact, Chinese people don’t drink more beers… but they drink more expensive beers.
-They try to emphasize on the quality rather than the quantity.
+In fact, Chinese people aren’t necessarily drinking more beer but rather more expensive beer.
+They try to emphasize the quality rather than the quantity.
 Last year, the beer market followed a positive evolution of 7%.
 Based on 5 years, the beer market increased by +42%.
 So even if the volume sold in China is slightly decreasing, its value is increasing.

-Due to the rise of Millennials and the constant increase level of wealth, the Chinese consumer has a more nuanced view of brands.
-In the previous year, a foreign brand name would have been enough to suggest “high-quality product”.
+Due to the rise of Millennials and the constant increase in wealth, the Chinese consumer has a more nuanced view of brands.
+In the previous year, a foreign brand name would have been enough to suggest a “high-quality product”.
 But from now on, expectations for products are increasing in terms of quality, value, and service.
 Being a foreign brand is not enough anymore.

-The beer market in China in couple words:
+The beer market in China in couple of words: